Tailored Programs for Struggling Writers

 - Log sheets documenting our work each session, accessible online, and which I ask parents to review regularly.

 Savvy Young Writers has recently moved.
-Formerly located in the Willows neighborhood in Menlo Park, I now meet students at the Savvy Young Writers studio office in downtown Palo Alto (665 Lytton Avenue).
-Many thoughtful touches have been made to make the Studio a quiet and inspiring space for students to work.
+I formally taught from my home office in the Willows neighborhood in Menlo Park.
+Now I meet students at the new Savvy Young Writers office in downtown Palo Alto (665 Lytton Avenue).

 How is this work different from a tutoring model?